pschool-in/curriculum/content/science/environment.md

 ```
 Amoeba is a *unicellular organism*.
 *Ecology* is the science that deals with the relationship between biotic factors and their physical environment.
-Plants prepare their food on their own and the process is called *photosynthesis*.
+Plants prepare their own food and the process is called *photosynthesis*.
 *Parasitic plants* are dependent on other plants for their food.
 Carnivores are *flesh-eating animals*
 ```